microsoft/rag-experiment-accelerator/README.md

 ```

 LOGGING_LEVEL is INFO by default.
 Allowed logging levels are NOTSET, DEBUG, INFO, WARN, ERROR, CRITICAL.
+OPENAI_API_TYPE should be either azure if you planning to use Azure, openai if you want to use openai or excluded, if none of these required.

 3. Execute the requirements.txt in a conda (first install Anaconda/Miniconda) or virtual environment (then install a couple of dependencies - prompted on the run) to install the dependencies.